Pram1535/Data-structures/README.md

 To compile and execute a C source code to calculate fibonacci series of a given number using recursion.
 To compile and execute a C  source code to perform Insertion sort.
 To compile and execute a C  source code to perform Quick sort.
+To compile and execute a C source code to delete an element in the array at the end of the array To compile and execute a C  source code to perform linear stack operations.
+To compile and execute a C  source code to perform linear stack operations.